tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 make
 # install headers and libraries in /usr/local
 sudo make install
-# you may need to manullay run "sudo ldconfig" depending on your OS ennvironment
+# you may need to manullay run "sudo ldconfig" depending on your OS environment

 # to compile the example app without GPU support:
 gcc -O3 -Wall -lrpihub75 example.c -o example